 Your role doesn’t end after purchasing an asset; ongoing compliance is key.
 Rental income must go straight back into your account.

-Also, keep tabs on any potential expenses related directly to maintaining the said property, be it repairs or improvements, as these must also be paid out from your SDIRA funds.
+Also, keep tabs on any potential expenses directly related to maintaining the property, such as repairs or improvements, as these must also be paid from your SDIRA funds.

 Jumping into real estate investment with a Self-Directed IRA might feel overwhelming.
 But, armed with the right know-how and advice, you could reap significant rewards.